dandenney/dandenney.com-astro/src/content/posts/front-end-dev/playing-with-relume-layouts.md

 </div>

 That's a wrap for this post!
-I'll probably try some more because I really enjoyed the learnings behidn getting the UI to work by default and the intracacies involved with getting it to work with other styles.
+I'll probably try some more because I really enjoyed the learnings behind getting the UI to work by default and the intracacies involved with getting it to work with other styles.

 <script async src="https://cpwebassets.codepen.io/assets/embed/ei.js"></script>